karuppiah7890/blog/content/posts/testcontainers-part-1-an-introduction-to-a-new-way-of-integration-testing.md

 Such a CI feature means that you can get your external component on-demand.
 Usually that's how it is.
 If it's not on-demand, it's no different from running an always running external component.
 In GitLab CI services feature, service is about running a component on-demand using Docker containers.
-It also mean that you need to have a Docker engine and have support for that in your CI system for Docker integration probably.
+It also means that you need to have a Docker engine and have support for that in your CI system for Docker integration probably.
 At least that's how it is in GitLab CI.